APogue/APogue.github.io/research/audience.md

 - **Reports filed**: Did you submit an EDI complaint, Title VI report, police report, or Dean of Students complaint?
 - **Acknowledgment**: Did you receive a confirmation or case number?
 - **Follow-up**: Did anyone from UCLA contact you, interview you, or provide an outcome letter?
 - **Remedial steps**: Were you offered any safety measures, academic adjustments, or supportive services?
-- **Comparisons**: If multiple reports were filed, were they treated consistently?

 ### What We’re Not Asking (in this phase)
 - We are not asking about how hostile the environment felt, or personal perceptions of climate.
 - The focus is solely on **documented steps UCLA took (or failed to take)** once students came forward.

 ### Why This Matters
-Title VI requires UCLA to take prompt and effective steps to alleviate a hostile environment, whether or not perpetrators are identified.
+Title VI requires UCLA to take prompt and effective steps to alleviate a hostile environment.
 First-hand accounts help establish whether those steps were taken.

 ### Confidentiality
 - You may share anonymously or on the record.
 - Information will only be published with your consent, and raw materials will be handled securely.